miarec/ansible-role-prometheus-client/README.md

 ### Version information:

     node_exporter_version: "1.2.0"
+    node_exporter_download_url: "https://github.com/prometheus/node_exporter/releases/download/v{{ node_exporter_version }}/node_exporter-{{ node_exporter_version }}.linux-amd64.tar.gz"

-node_exporter binary is manually installed, Choose the version of node_exporter to be installed, more information can be found at https://prometheus.io/download/ for latest downloads
+node_exporter binary is manually installed, Choose the version of node_exporter to be installed and the URL to download from, more information can be found at https://prometheus.io/download/ for latest downloads

 ### OS prep